maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 the incoming character.
 The cursor remains at 4.

 When a character is received by the device, its ASCII value if first converted to a 7-segment **pattern** by looking it up in the current **font**.
-It is the pattern that is stored in the frame buffer.
+It is the _pattern_ that is stored in the frame buffer, not the _ASCII_ value.
 So changing the font does not alter the screen content that is already present.
-Two fonts are available _LookAlike7s_ for optimal readability and _Unique7s_ where characters have unique looks.
+Two fonts are available: _LookAlike7s_ for optimal readability and _Unique7s_ where characters have unique looks.
-For example, `dD5S` shows as follows (_LookAlike7s_ on the left, _Unique7s_ on the right):
+For example, `dD5S` shows as follows with _LookAlike7s_ on the left and _Unique7s_ on the right:

 ![dD5S with LookAlike7s](cmd0x01-lookalike.png) ![dD5S with Unique7s](cmd0x01-unique.png)

 Note that the fonts only support ASCII.
-The 7-segment pattern associated by a **high "ASCII" value** `128+i`, is the pattern associated with ASCII value `i` but with the (decimal) dot also switched on.
-Note that _none_ of the patterns below 128 have the (decimal) dot on, so this makes all character patterns unique (in _unique7s_).
+The 7-segment pattern associated by a **high "ASCII"** value `128+i`, is the pattern associated with ASCII value `i` but with the (decimal) dot also switched on.
+Note that _none_ of the patterns below 128 have the (decimal) dot on, so this makes all character patterns unique (in _Unique7s_).

 Also note that the fonts do not associate patterns with ASCII values below 32.
-Those character are not displayable, instead those are **control characters** changing the state of the SSoS device.
+Those characters are not displayable, instead those are **control characters** changing the state of the SSoS device.
 For example, the FF (Form Feed) character in ASCII (hex value 0C, decimal value 12, in C with `\f`) will clear the frame buffer and set the cursor to 0.
 Other codes will change the font, brightness, blinking, dot replacement or (scrolling) mode.
-Some of the control codes need to be followed by extra bytes, e.g. to pass the font ID.
+Some of the control codes need to be followed by arguments (extra bytes), e.g. to pass the font ID.

 The device can operate in two modes: character (default) and line.
 In **character mode**, each (displayable) character is immediately appended to the frame buffer and is thus visible.
 As noted above, if the cursor was at position 4, this causes a scroll.
 Scrolling is a nice feature for strings longer than 4, and this is where character mode is useful.
-Just before every scroll step, the system actually pauses (a configurable CHAR-TIME).
+Just before every scroll step, the system actually pauses several tens of milliseconds (configurable as CHAR-TIME).
 This results in a smooth scroll, assuming the host feeds characters faster than CHAR-TIME.

 Downsides of character mode is speed (due to CHAR-TIME) and partial display updates.
 This is where line mode comes in.
 In **line mode**, all (displayable) characters are appended to an internal line buffer.
 The line buffer also has size 4, so if more characters are fed, it also scrolls, but without a delay and not visible.
-The host needs to send a LINE-COMMIT (`\n`) to copy the line buffer to the frame buffer.
+The host needs to send a LINE-COMMIT (`\n`) to copy the line buffer to the frame buffer to make it visible.

 The device has a limited reception buffer.
 Care should be taken not too send too many characters from the host.
 This will overflow the internal reception buffer, causing **loss of received bytes**.
 This is more likely in character mode than in line mode due to the delays in scrolling.

-The device is also capable of showing the **dot** (`.`) on a 7-segment unit of its own or using the dot-segment of the previous 7-segment.
+The device is also capable of showing the **dot** (`.`) on a 7-segment unit of its own or using the dot-segment of the previous unit.
-For example `2.7` can show as on the left (DOT-ENABLE) or on the right (DOT-DISABLE).
+For example `2.7` can show as on the left (dot replacment enabled) or on the right (dot replacement disabled).

 ![enabled](cmd0x0E-2.7.png) ![disabled](cmd0x0E-2-7.png)